What is a Frog Leg Winding?

-- Fractional pitch winding can be used in drum winding.
+Fractional pitch winding can be used in drum winding.
 The advantage of fractional pitch winding is that it gives substantial savings in the copper of end connections.
 Commutation is also improved because of the lesser mutual inductor between the coils.

-- Fractional pitch winding: The span of the coils should be made equal to the pole pitch in order to get the maximum emf induced in the coil.
-However it is possible to reduce the span of the coil as much as eight-tenths(8⁄10) of the pole pitch without much reduction in the induced emf.
-When it is done then the winding is called fractional pitch winding.
+- Fractional pitch winding: The span of the coils should be made equal to the pole pitch to get the maximum emf induced in the coil.
+However, it is possible to reduce the span of the coil as much as eight-tenths(8⁄10) of the pole pitch without much reduction in the induced emf.
+When it gets done, then the winding is called fractional-pitch winding.

-- Because of several conductors are placed in a single slot, the no. of slot is reduced in the armature core and armature core teeth become mechanically stronger.
+- Because of several conductors are placed in a single slot, the nos. of the slot get reduced in the armature core, the armature core teeth become mechanically stronger.
 The lamination and the protection of coils are also improved.

-- The manufacturing cost will be reduced in the drum type winding because fewer coils will have to be constructed.
+- The manufacturing cost will be reduced in the drum type winding because here we have to construct fewer coils.